Champions Cup (floorball): Format

 The Champions Cup is an elimination tournament.
 It starts with the beginning of floorball season in late summer/early autumn.
 Eight teams play both in men's and women's competitions – two teams from each of the top four countries according to the IFF World Ranking.
 The top-ranked countries are Sweden, the Czech Republic, Finland and Switzerland, both for men and women.
 The top seeded teams in the Champions Cup are the winners of national leagues.
 For the men's tournament, these are winners of the Swedish Super League, Superliga florbalu, F-liiga and Unihockey Prime League.
-For the women's tournament, these are the Swedish Super League, F-liiga, Extraliga žen ve florbale and Unihockey Prime League.
+For the women's tournament, these are the Swedish Super League, F-liiga, Extraliga žen and Unihockey Prime League.
 Second-seeded teams come from national cup competitions.
 If the same team wins both league and cup, either a runner-up for the cup (Sweden) or the league (all other countries) takes part.